 More than twice as likely to innovate

-Luckily, there are a few things you can implement to create an effective performance management system your company will love.
+Luckily, there are a few things you can implement to create an effective and humanizing performance management system your people will love.
 But first, let’s explore a couple of the key challenges that you might face.

 Challenges to performance management